 The aim of pension offsetting is to provide a fair and equitable settlement for both spouses, taking into account the full value of all marital assets.
 It is, of course, important to ensure that the assets being offered in exchange for the pension are of equal or greater value to the pension being given up.

-Speak to our solicitors in Farnham, near Guildford and near Woking about pensions in Divorce Settlements
+Speak to our solicitors about Pensions in Divorce Settlements

-Financial settlements in divorce can be complex and highly emotional and seeking professional legal advice should help alleviate this for you.
-We can help you understand your legal rights and obligations, explain the various options available for dividing assets, and provide guidance on the best strategy to achieve a fair settlement.
-Should you feel that you need help and assistance with matters such as this, please do not hesitate to contact our very friendly, professional and approachable team at BakerLaw.
+Divorce settlements can be complex and emotional, so it's important to have a professional solicitor's guidance and support during the process.
+A solicitor can help you understand your legal rights and obligations, explain the various options available for dividing assets, and provide guidance on the best strategy to achieve a fair settlement.
+For clear, practical advice on Divorce and Pensions, our experts at BakerLaw are here to help.

-You can contact your local BakerLaw office or email us at enquiries@baker-law.co.uk.
+You can contact our BakerLaw office or email us at enquiries@baker-law.co.uk.

 Comments